Shoresh Ghaderi

 2024-02-10 10:54

-All you need to know about Order Block types
+What Is an Order Block in Forex Trading?
+All you need to know about Types of Order Blocks

 One of the trading strategies of Smart Money is Order Blocks, which play a significant role in the financial markets world, and learning them can improve your profit potential.
 Generally, order blocks are orders to buy or sell currencies or other assets in large volumes.
 In this article, we will discuss order blocks, review their types, and how to trade and manage the risk associated with them.
 Stay tuned.